praneet195/video-stream-server/backend/README.md

 ```
 →  Installs nodejs, npm and tmux binaries

-→  Install the npm packages along with nginx-conf and node-force
+→  Installs the npm packages along with nginx-conf and node-force

 →  Creates an encrypted password file which is used to authenticate all API requests.